HildrethResearchGroup/Box-Designer/UserGuide.md

 * Selection: A single left-click on a wall highlights that wall.

-* Focus: A double left-click on a wall focuses the camera only on that wall (for drawing cutouts and placing text).
+* Focus: A double left-click on a wall focuses the camera only on that wall (for drawing cutouts).

 * Abort Focus: The escape key gets the user out of “focus mode” and enables the user to highlight walls again.